Panspoudastiki

-Panspoudastiki Kinisi Synergasias (PKS, Πανσπουδαστική Κίνηση Συνεργασίας, All Student Cooperation Movement) is the Communist Youth of Greece's (KNE) major branch in Greek universities.
+Panspoudastiki Kinisi Synergasias (PKS, Πανσπουδαστική Κίνηση Συνεργασίας, All Student Cooperation Movement) is the Communist Youth of Greece's (KNE) major branch in Greek universities which is affiliated with the Communist Party of Greece.

 The group was founded shortly after the restoration of democracy in 1974 and the fall of the regime of the colonels.
-The newly appointed Karamanlis cabinet legalized Communist Party of Greece (KKE), shortly after its inauguration in 1975.
-KKE became a legitimate party, after a period of political isolation that lasted from 1949 to 1975.
+The newly appointed Karamanlis cabinet legalized Communist Party of Greece (KKE) shortly after its inauguration in 1975.
+KKE became a legitimate party after a period of political isolation that lasted from 1949 to 1975.
 Its legitimization was also a historical reconciliation between the two opposing factions of the Greek civil war.
-The group's formation was compatible with the party's program and political aims.
-These aims included the radicalisation of the 1970s strong political movement of the country's students.
-This movement played a vital role in the fight against the seven years junta.
-The zenith of the movement came in 1973 with the students' uprising in the polytechnic university and the Communist Youth was there to support the student's fight against dictatorship.
+This movement played a vital role in the fight against the seven-year-long junta.
+PKS members were major participants during the 1973 Athens Students Polytechnic Uprising which played a role in the junta's fall.

-Panspoudastiki K.S., is the fighting students organization in all the Universities (AEI) and Technical Institutes (TEI) of Greece.
-It is supported by thousands of students and fights for the prosperity and the education of the vast majority of Greek students, especially those who descend from worker, farmer or not financially strong families.
-Students who wish to fight against the problems of their studies, their schools and all the problems that threaten the University Level Education.
-These problems-according to the members and friends of the Panspoudastiki K.S.-originate from the antipopular political strategy that is followed by the two major Parties of Greece, the Panhellenic Socialist Movement (PASOK) and the New Democracy (ND) party.
-PKSsarioi (as the followers of Panspoudastiki are usually called), accuse the leftish party of SYN/SYRIZA for the current bad situation of Education as well, because it follows the commands of the European Union which the Communists oppose to.
+Panspoudastiki K.S. is supported by thousands of students.
+In May 2026, the PKS won student union elections for the fifth year in a row.
+In 2026, they won 19,632 votes, which was 35.04% of the total vote.
+It purports to fight for the prosperity and the education of Greek students, especially those from poor backgrounds.
+The PKS finds itself at odds with other left-wing and socialist parties in Greece like the Panhellenic Socialist Movement (PASOK), the New Democracy (ND) party, and SYN/SYRIZA.
+The Communist Party of Greece, with which the PKS is affiliated, will not enter into any party alliances until Greece is a socialist country by their definition.

-Panspoudastiki K.S., also fights for the daily problems that students face in their school like the university studies program, the working and practicing opportunities that are offered to Greek students.
-What PKSariou want to achieve, is "One-University Level-Popular-Free Education for everyone".
-It also supports athleticism, entertainment, environmental protection, democratic rights, the peace movement against imperialism and the fight against all kinds of drugs.
+Panspoudastiki K.S. supports free university for Greek students.
+It also claims to support athleticism, entertainment, environmental protection, democratic rights, the peace movement against imperialism and the fight against all kinds of drugs.